 Unlike other competitors, Volusion’s templates are all hard-coded and set up in a hard to browse file structure.
 It’s fine to edit if you have strong CSS or HTML skills, but it’s really not a fit for a solo DIYer (or someone trying to click and tweak HTML).
 Unlike competitors like Shopify – they don’t have drag and drop to make up for the lack of templates.

 For a self-serve platform, I’d like to see an easier design editing interface.

 3rd Party Apps & Extensions

-As I mentioned in my Shopify & BigCommerce Review, your store will evolve and change over time.
-Whatever platform you choose should not only have the feature set you need up front, but also later on.
+As I mentioned in my Shopify review, your store will evolve and change over time.
+Whatever platform you choose should not only have the feature set you need upfront, but also later on.
 Shopify solves that problem with a huge add-on app store.
-BigCommerce also has an app store, but also has a huge amount of built-in functionality.

 Volusion doesn’t really have that expansion capability.
-They are certainly expanding the feature set, but there’s no strong app store or giant list of amazing features (see blog as an example).
-Volusion has a feature set to start your store, but nothing to add-on and adapt.
-There’s capability for developers to build on it, but again, that’s not optimal for a solo DIYer or even a small store that is choosing an all inclusive platform specifically to avoid developer fees.
+They are certainly expanding the feature set, but there’s no strong app store or giant list of amazing features (see the blog as an example).
+Volusion has a feature set to start your store, but nothing to add on and adapt.
+There’s capability for developers to build on it, but again, that’s not optimal for a solo DIYer or even a small store that is choosing an all-inclusive platform specifically to avoid developer fees.

 So.
 Is Volusion a good option for an online store?

 If you are an online store that needs a highly usable platform with inventory management and order fulfillment features and does not depend on organic or paid traffic, then Volusion might be a good fit.
 Get Volusion’s free trial here.